 - Mapping Your Rep Activities - a session plan that will help to gather information on the strengths and weaknesses of the current system as well as any opportunities and threats.
 It also helps you define what a course rep does at your institution and what they have to do to be effective in their role and who is responsible for what.

-- Self-Assessment Tool - This tool will break down the different policies and activities associated with course reps, and provides a structure to identify areas for enhancement.
+- Self-Assessment Tool - to help you break down the different policies and activities associated with course reps; it also provides a structure to identify areas for enhancement.

 Throughout 2016 we redeveloped these materials and others to create a single, integrated set of toolkits on developing course rep systems.
 We will update on this work in due course, but in the meantime you can see a consultation on the proposed toolkits that took place at our November 2016 Academic Representation Coordinators' network.